NSW Work Injury Claim

 The wrong baseline carrying into later stages

-A low starting figure does not just hurt the first weekly payments.
+A low starting figure does not just hurt the early weekly payments.
 It can distort rate changes, indexation, and later arguments about whether payments should reduce or stop.

 How PIAWE is usually assessed in practice